-4. Darkwing Duck
+13. Darkwing Duck (1991)

-A few decades before Disney bought out Marvel, Disney immersed in superheroics with this avian superhero experience.
+A few decades before Disney bought out Marvel, Disney immersed in superheroes with this avian superhero experience.
 Components of Batman, The Shadow, The Green Hornet, and other classics are all tossed into the blend alongside a bounty of comedy and droll, as Drake Mallard battles wrongdoing beneath his mystery character, Darkwing Duck.

-6. The World According to Jeff Goldblum
+14. The World According to Jeff Goldblum (2019)

 Jeff Goldblum might make perusing a phone book sound riveting, so it’s difficult to suppose a more charismatic host for a narrative series.
-Each themed installment – early episodes are dedicated to ice cream and sneakers – highlights a blend of science, history, and impossible associations, all served with a liberal sprinkling of Goldblum.
+Each themed instalment – early episodes are dedicated to ice cream and sneakers – highlights a blend of science, history, and impossible associations, all served with a liberal sprinkling of Goldblum.
 Season 2 is on the way.

-7. The Imagineering Story
+15. The Imagineering Story (2019)

 The new Disney Original narrative gives a backstage pass to the history and creation of these ‘happiest places on earth’.
-While naturally self-indulgent, each scene is entertainingly instructive, changing its perceptions from what it takes to gotten to be a Disney ‘Imagineer’, who dreams, plans and builds the universes and everything in it, to seeing which Disney wanders fizzled or never indeed got off the ground, to Walt and Roy Disney’s supervision over the development and opening of the foremost iconic parks.
+While naturally self-indulgent, each scene is entertainingly instructive, changing its perceptions from what it takes to gotten to be a Disney ‘Imagineer’, who dreams, plans, and builds the universes and everything in it, to seeing which Disney wanders fizzled or never indeed got off the ground, to Walt and Roy Disney’s supervision over the development and opening of the foremost iconic parks.
 A new episode in the six-part arrangement drops each Friday.

-9. Forky Asks a Question
+16. Forky Asks a Question (2019)